Selective laser sintering: Sintering mechanisms

 Sintering in SLS primarily occurs in the liquid state when the powder particles forms a micro-melt layer at the surface, resulting in a reduction in viscosity and the formation of a concave radial bridge between particles, known as necking, due to the material's response to lower its surface energy.
 In the case of coated powders, the purpose of the laser is to melt the surface coating which will act as a binder.
 Solid state sintering is also a contributing factor, albeit with a much reduced influence, and occurs at temperatures below the melting temperature of the material.
 The principal driving force behind the process is again the material's response to lower its free energy state resulting in diffusion of molecules across particles.

 Applications

 SLS technology is in wide use at many industries around the world due to its ability to easily make complex geometries with little to no added manufacturing effort.
 Its most common application is in prototype parts early in the design cycle such as for investment casting patterns, automotive hardware, and wind tunnel models.
 SLS is also increasingly being used in limited-run manufacturing to produce end-use parts for aerospace, military, medical, pharmaceutical, and electronics hardware.
 On a shop floor, SLS can be used for rapid manufacturing of tooling, jigs, and fixtures.
-Because the process requires the use of a laser and other expensive, bulky equipment, it is not suited for personal or residential use; however, it has found applications in art [EOS artist citation with images].